Samuel H. Sternberg

-Samuel H. Sternberg is an American protein–RNA biochemist and an expert on CRISPR–Cas gene editing technology.
-He is an Associate Professor in the Department of Biochemistry and Molecular Biophysics at Columbia University and an Investigator with the Howard Hughes Medical Institute.
+Samuel H. Sternberg is an American protein–RNA biochemist known for his research on CRISPR–Cas gene editing technology.
+He is an associate professor in the Department of Biochemistry and Molecular Biophysics at Columbia University and an Investigator with the Howard Hughes Medical Institute.
 His research focuses on the molecular mechanisms of CRISPR–Cas systems and the development of genome engineering tools.
 In addition, Dr. Sternberg is known for his science communication efforts, including public lectures and media appearances discussing the ethical and societal implications of genome editing.

 Early life and education

 Sternberg was born and raised in Lancaster, Pennsylvania.
-He earned his B.A. in biochemistry from Columbia University in 2007, graduating summa cum laude, and later received his Ph.D. in chemistry from the University of California, Berkeley in 2014, where he worked in the laboratory of Professor Jennifer A. Doudna.
+He earned his B.A., in biochemistry from Columbia University in 2007, graduating summa cum laude, and later received his Ph.D. in chemistry from the University of California, Berkeley in 2014, where he worked in the laboratory of Professor Jennifer A. Doudna.

 Career

 After completing his doctoral studies, Sternberg worked briefly as a postdoctoral researcher and later as a Scientist and Group Leader at Caribou Biosciences, a biotechnology company specializing in genome engineering applications.
 In February 2018, he began his independent academic career at Columbia University, where he holds an appointment in the Department of Biochemistry and Molecular Biophysics.
 His laboratory investigates the mechanisms of CRISPR–Cas systems, including the discovery of CRISPR-associated transposons, and develops new tools for genome engineering.